-One of the first books written pertaining to the crime was entitled The Blackest Page of Modern History by Herbert Adams Gibbons, who is also the author of The Foundation of the Ottoman Empire and who is an American newspaper correspondent in the Middle East.
-After World War II the term "genocide" was invented to characterize the extermination of the Armenians by the Turks during the first World War and the murder of six million Jews by Hitlerite Germany during the second World War.
-We coined the term "Armenocide" to convey to the reader, specifically, the brutal extermination of the Armenians.
+One of the first books written pertaining to the crime was entitled The Blackest Page of Modern History (1) by Herbert Adams Gibbons, who is also the author of The Foundation of the Ottoman Empire and an American newspaper correspondent in the Middle East.
+After World War II the term "genocide" (2) was invented to characterize the murder of six million Jews by Hitlerite Germany during the second World War.
+The extermination of the Armenians by Turks during the first World War was the "first genocide" and that of the Jews followed.
+We coined the term "Armenocide" to convey to the reader, specifically, the brutal extermination of the Armenians (3).

-In continuation of the earlier massacres, the duration of the Turkish Armenocide falls principally into two periods: the period of the Young Turks from 1915-1919, and the Kemalist period from 1919-1922.
+In continuation of the earlier massacres, the duration of the Turkish Armenocide falls principally into two periods; the period of the Young Turks from 1915-1919, and the Kemalist period from 1919-1922.
 During these two periods nearly two million Armenians, without respect to age and sex, were uprooted from their historic homelands and murdered by unimaginable methods of cruelty.
-Over two thousand churches and ancient monasteries were looted of their sacred treasures and then destroyed or used as stables.
-Thousands of schools with their furnishings along with the entire wealth of the Armenians were taken by the Turkish Government and people.